What We Do

 Ready to Graduate, Ready for Life

-Although low-income students are less likely to attend and graduate from college than those from higher-income high schools, college graduates earn 66% more and are far less likely to face unemployment.
+Although students from families with limited economic resources are less likely to attend and graduate from college than those from higher-resourced high schools, college graduates earn 66% more and are far less likely to face unemployment.

 About Graduate Great

-Graduate Great is an educational collaboration that brings local private and charter schools together to create clear and unobstructed paths to graduation and higher education for every student, especially those from low-income families.
+Graduate Great is an educational collaboration that brings local private and charter schools together to create clear and unobstructed paths to graduation and higher education for every student, especially those from families with limited economic resources.
 By working collectively from preschool through high school, partner schools help students build the confidence, competence and character necessary to succeed beyond high school and in life.
 As graduates return to their communities with advanced skills and a service mindset, they will continue to transform our communities for good.

 Current Graduate Great partners include: